 Heavy truck test vehicles, 10000S and 36000V, must be ballasted with simulated cargo to reach the target gross static mass values shown in Table 4-2.
-Ballast used in these vehicles can include sandbags, concrete or steel blocks, bales of hay, or other means.
+Ballast used in these vehicles can include sand- bags, concrete or steel blocks, bales of hay, or other means.
 Ballast should be as uniformly distributed across the length and width of the cargo bed as possible.
-When heavy materials such as steel, concrete, or sand are used as ballast, they should be placed on top of a platform to raise the ballast c. g. to the proper height.
+When heavy materials such as steel, con- crete, or sand are used as ballast, they should be placed on top of a platform to raise the ballast c. g. to the proper height.
 Wooden pallets can be used to create the platform, but any means that provides

 the proper total cargo c. g. height is acceptable.
-Ballast should be firmly secured to prevent movement during and after the test.
+Ballast should be fi rmly secured to prevent movement during and after the test.

 Water should be added to the tank trailer on the 36000T test vehicle to achieve the nominal test inertial mass shown in Table 4-2.
-If the tank trailer has compartments, the water should be distributed among the compartments to provide a ballast c. g. location that is as close as possible in both the longitudinal and vertical directions to the c. g. location achieved when all tanks are filled.
-Further, it is desirable to fill as many compartments as possible in order to minimize sloshing effects during the crash test.
+If the tank trailer has compartments, the water should be distributed among the compartments to provide a ballast c. g. location that is as close as possible in both the longitudinal and vertical directions to the c. g. location achieved when all tanks are fi lled.
+Further, it is desirable to fi ll as many compartments as possible in order to minimize sloshing effects during the crash test.

 Any ballast used in a test vehicle should be thoroughly documented.
-At a minimum, this documentation should include the ballast type, mass, location, center of mass, attachment method, and, when appropriate, photographs of the ballast.
+At a minimum, this documenta- tion should include the ballast type, mass, location, center of mass, attachment method, and, when appropriate, photographs of the ballast.

-4.2.1.3